-(1) Equity-based compensation expense is a non-cash item that is included in general and administrative expense in our consolidated statements of operations.
+(1) Equity-based compensation expense is a non-cash item that is included in general and administrative expenses in our condensed consolidated statements of operations.

 Liquidity and Capital Resources

 Liquidity is the ability to meet present and future financial obligations.
 Our primary source of liquidity is cash flow from our operations.
 Additional sources are proceeds from equity offerings, debt offerings, and our borrowings under our credit facility.